MaikTungsten/CRISPRT4/README.md

 conda install -c merv samtools
 ```

-7. Install longshot (https://github.com/pjedge/longshot) for osx or linux (unfortunately, not available for osx-arm64)
+7. Install longshot (https://github.com/pjedge/longshot) for osx or linux.
+Unfortunately, this is not available for osx-arm64.
+Thus, please consider instructions from 10. for installation.
 ```
 conda install -c bioconda longshot
 ```